 Myth #3: Premium foods are just higher priced foods.

 The adage – you get what you pay for – is just as true with pet foods.
 Nutrition is not only about whether your cat likes and eats the food, but what your cat can absorb and how your cat metabolizes it.
 Premium food manufacturers go to great lengths to source quality ingredients, cook at low temperatures to preserve valuable nutrients, and use special packaging to preserve freshness.
 Inexpensive foods should raise alarms; corners were cut in the ingredients, manufacturing, or labor.

 Myth #4: Do not mix or change cat foods.

-Myth #5: Organic foods make superior diets.
+Myth #5: Organic cat foods are superior.

 While organic and free-range meats make superior protein sources, they are often not the primary ingredients in organic pet foods.
 Because of costs, many dry and some canned foods use higher levels of plant proteins to meet nutritional requirements, increasing the carbohydrate load in your cat’s diet.
 Cat’s cannot properly metabolize high volumes of carbohydrates and in turn store them as fat.
 Understanding your cat’s nutritional needs AND how to read labels will help you select the best foods for your obligate carnivore.

 Myth #6: Diet foods offer better weight management.